selfcustody/krux-installer/README.md

 A GUI based application to flash Krux firmware on K210 based devices

 options:
   -h, --help                show this help message and exit -v, --version             Show version
   -a, --available-firmwares
                             Show available versions (require internet connection) -A, --available-devices
                             Show available devices
   -d DEVICE, --device DEVICE
                             Select a device to be flashed -f FIRMWARE, --firmware FIRMWARE
                             Select a firmware version to be flashed -D DESTDIR, --destdir DESTDIR
                             Directory where assets will be stored (default: OS tmpdir) -F, --flash               If set, download the kboot.kfpkg firmware and flash.
 Otherwise, download firmware.bin and store in destdir
   -w, --wipe                Erase all device's data and firmware (CAUTION: this will make the device unable to work until you install a new firmware)
+  -s SIGN, --sign SIGN      Sign a file with your device -S SAVE_HASH, --save-hash SAVE_HASH
+                            Save a sha256.txt file when signing with your device
 ```

 ## TODO